 2. Are there any costs associated with fostering?

-No. Bandaged Paws provides all necessary and reasonable supplies such as but not limited ; veterinary care, food, treats, toys, leashes, collars, litter boxes, crates and training.
+None!
+Bandaged Paws provides all necessary and reasonable supplies such as but not limited ; veterinary care, food, treats, toys, leashes, collars, litter boxes, crates and training.

 3. How long do I have my foster animal for?

 Each and every animal is different.
-All animals coming into the rescue go through a mandatory 10 day quarantine before being available for adoption.
+All animals coming into the rescue go through a mandatory 5 or 10 day quarantine before being available for adoption.
 Usually an animal stays with you until it is adopted unless it needs to be moved for various reasons deemed necessary by the rescue.

 4. What kind of animal can I foster?

 Our fosters take care of cats, dogs or both.
 There is also special foster homes for orphans, pregnant dogs and cats, medical cases and high risk quarantines.
+You will work with your Foster Home Coordinator to ensure each animal that comes in to your home is a good fit and will not be expected to take animals you aren't comfortable with.

 5. I have small kids, can I still foster?